 OBBI 050800Z 32009KT 280V340 7000 NSC 37/25 Q1001 NOSIG

 Quick to its resolve, with no love lost to what it denies.
 It has no reason and is as cold as empty space.
 It shuts the door with no option of return.
-To so many people, this tiny word holds a fear equivalent to death.
-Debilitating them into a stale life of acceptance.
-Even the Strongest among us loathe the chance encounter, evading this word at any cost.
+To so many people this tiny word holds a mortal fear.
+A fear debilitating them into a stale life of acceptance.
+Even the strongest among us loathe the chance encounter, evading this word at any cost.

 Know Thy Enemy...